V I V A L E A P

 YOUR COMMUNITY IS YOUR BUSINESS

-Megan Haas is a long-time strategist and founder who builds creative, rational solutions to fill the gaps in our societal systems.
-As a collaborative leader and a skilled facilitator, Megan brings meaningful contribution, curiosity, and accountability to her life and work.
-Her passion is grafting healthy community culture into mainstream business frameworks.
+Megan Haas is committed to bringing healthy community culture into mainstream business frameworks.
+As a long-time strategist and founder who builds creative, rational solutions to fill the gaps in our societal systems, Megan brings meaningful contribution, curiosity, passion, and accountability to all of her work.

-As co-founder of Madrona Village School, Megan has helped to envision and build a unique one-room schoolhouse, focused on core academics, community service, and Spanish language and culture.
+As co-founder of Madrona Village School, Megan has helped to envision and build a unique, non-profit, one-room schoolhouse, focused on core academics, community service, and Spanish language and culture.
 MVS is a multi-age, independent school, geared towards an ever-evolving world.

 Kinnected– Founder, 2017 –

 Kinnected is a free, global, social-health sanctuary that supports community resilience through building stable, purposeful, peer to peer connection.
 Kinnected’s values-led platform works to flexibly anchor and support clinical, policy-based, and cultural health systems.
 Kinnected was conceived with the forethought that health technologies must be developed to adapt to us, socially and emotionally, in the spirit of trust and social excellence.

 Vivaleap– Owner, 2007-2017 - Consulting for community-oriented start-ups.